aldelaro5/BugFables-AssetsRedirector/README.md

-## BugFables-Speedrun-Practice
+## BugFables-AssetsRedirector
-A BepInEx plugin assisting speedrunners of the game Bug Fables.
-This plugin is a port of a modified version of the game's Assembly-CSharp.dll which was previously distributed for this purpose.
-The port offers the following advantages:

-1. It no longer requires the distribution of the game's Assembly-CSharp.dll which could lead to copyright issues
-2. Since the patches are done at runtime instead of being a static patch, it allows more liberty in configuration in conjunction with BepInEx's standardized configuration scheme
-3. Due to #1, the code can be distributed publically under a Git repository which allows better tracking of changes through time

-> _This branch is only compatible with version 1.1 of the game.
-Please use the 1.0.5 branch if you must use this plugin with previous versions of the game._
+A BepInEx plugin redirecting the assets of the game Bug Fables.
+This plugin allows modders to easilly customise the sounds, music, sprites and text data of the game by simply dropping the edited assets into a folder.
+This not only makes modding more accessible, but it also improves testability as it is not necessary to pack the assets into the data.unity3d file.
+The assets are dynamically replaced when the game needs them if they are present

 ## Installation instructions
-> _If you already have a 1.x version of the old practice dll (one that came with an Assembly-CSharp.dll), you must uninstall it first._

 If this is not done already, you first need to install the BepInEx loader into the game.
 To do so, [download the latest release](https://github.com/BepInEx/BepInEx/releases) by getting the zip file marked "x64".
 Then, simply unzip it into the game's directory such as the `BepInEx` folder as well as the 3 provided files appears from the game's directory.
 If you are using Steam, this directory is by default located at `C:\Program Files (x86)\Steam\steamapps\common\Bug Fables` on Windows and at `~/.steam/steam/steamapps/common/Bug Fables` on Linux.
 Once the files are placed, launch the game once for the installation to complete.

-Once this is done, [download the latest version of the plugin](https://github.com/aldelaro5/BugFables-Speedrun-Practice/releases) and unzip it into `BepInEx/plugins` from the game's directory.
-You should unzip it so the folder `Speedrun-Practice` with all the files from the zip appears ***directly*** under the `plugins` folder.
+Once this is done, [download the latest version of the plugin](https://github.com/aldelaro5/BugFables-AssetsRedirector/releases) and unzip it into `BepInEx/plugins` from the game's directory.
+You should unzip it so the folder `AssetsRedirector` with all the files from the zip appears ***directly*** under the `plugins` folder.

-To verify the installation was performed correctly, launch the game and verify that the lower left corner of the title screen.
-It should display information about this plugin such as the version and the authors.

 ## Uninstallation instruction
-To uninstall the plugin, simply delete the `BepInEx/plugins/Speedrun-Practice` folder from the game's directory.
+To uninstall the plugin, simply delete the `BepInEx/plugins/AssetsRedirector` folder from the game's directory.

 If you want to entirely remove BepInEx and all of its plugins, delete the following under the game's directory: